marcelpetersen/mobil/_drafts/5-things-to-look-for-in-a-vehicle-sharing-software-provider.md

 The harsh reality is such that if they’re not talking about the clients they have, or if they don’t have any international clients that they’re working with, they’re probably **not prepared to help your business grow** on a global scale.
 Always make sure that when talking to a sales rep from your software provider of choice, you **ask about current clients** and if you can see any testimonials they might have.
 If they change the subject, consider it a red flag.

-### 5. Make sure your vehicle sharing software provider can offer you the “complete package”.
+### 5. Make sure your vehicle sharing software provider can offer you the complete package.

 By complete package we mean software, analytics AND hardware - an all-in-one solution.
-There’s no point wasting time and resources looking for separate analytics and hardware providers if your software provider can supply you with _all_ the tools you need to get your business successfully launched.
-That being said, if you paid attention to the other points we mentioned above, you’ve probably ended up with a vehicle sharing software provider who offers a **complete package deal** anyway.
+There’s no point wasting time and resources looking for separate analytics and/or hardware providers if your software provider can supply you with _all_ the tools you need to get your business successfully launched.
+That being said, if you pay attention to the other points mentioned above, you’ll probably end up considering a vehicle sharing software provider who offers a **complete package deal** anyway.

 There you have it, the five things to look for when selecting a vehicle sharing software provider.
 If you still have some questions or you’d like more information on how to start a vehicle sharing company, we’re here to help!
 Drop me a line any time at yannick.hippolyte@wundermobility.com.